Lifting Stars Pet Homecare

 Once your pet is confirmed deceased, we will leave you to some private time with your pet for your final goodbyes.
 In most cases, we will return in approximately ten minutes.
 If more or less time is required, please discuss this with us before the procedure.

 We will make arrangements to transport your pet for cremation at Until We Meet Again Pet Memorial Centre in Surrey.
 In most cases, we will take your pet with us directly after the euthanasia.
-For medium to larger sized dogs, we will require assistance to move your pet into the vehicle.
+For medium to larger-sized dogs, we will require assistance to move your pet into the vehicle.

 We will notify your veterinarian of your pet’s passing.
 We also have grief support material available upon request.
 Please visit the Grief Resources page of this website for links to online resources for pet loss and grief management.